 The Caspian Sea is the largest saltwater lake in the world, stretching for about 1,200 km from north to south.
 It covers a gross area of about 38,6400 km and the surface is about 89 feet below sea level.

 Reports suggest that approximately 11 million years ago, the Caspian Sea was connected to the world’s oceans via the sea of Azov, the Black Sea, and the Mediterranean Sea.
 The latter is an intercontinental sea that runs from the Atlantic Ocean to Asia and is known to separate Europe from Africa.
 These places are sometimes also used as major fishing sites.

-The Official National Animal of Mediterranean-Caspian
+The Official National Animal Of Mediterranean-Caspian

-Where to Find the Top Wild Animals in Mediterranean-Caspian
+Where To Find The Top Wild Animals In Mediterranean-Caspian

-The Mediterranean-Caspian seas are homes to several unique varieties of wildlife and aquatic animals and plants.
+The Mediterranean-Caspian seas are home to several unique varieties of wildlife and aquatic animals and plants.
 Some of the animals found in the Caspian Sea include the Caspian seals and sturgeons.
 The sea also acts as an important site for migratory birds like ducks, flamingoes, and swans.
 Meanwhile, some of the animals in the Mediterranean Sea include sharks, rays, pufferfish, Mediterranean monk seals, and loggerhead turtles.